Skip to main content

 The platform's signature feature is the multi-step assessment pipeline.
 A single VidCruiter loop can run a candidate through any combination of the following, in sequence, all stitched into one platform session:

 • Async video questions.
-Recorded prompts the candidate answers on camera, within a fixed time window per question.
+An async video question is a recorded prompt the candidate answers solo on camera, within a fixed time window, with no interviewer present.
 Often the first stage.

 • Skills tests.
 Embedded technical or knowledge assessments.
 For tech-adjacent roles, this might be a scripting question, a configuration scenario, a multiple-choice technical knowledge check.